geshan/geshan.github.com/posts/2021-01-02-nodejs-postgresql-tutorial.md

 #### Delete unnecessary existing routes then create a new route for quotes

-At this juncture, we will delete the unnecessary users route found in `routes/users.js`.
+At this juncture, we will delete the unnecessary users' route found in `routes/users.js`.
 Consequently, we will add `routes/quotes.js` file that will have the following content:

 ``` js
 const express = require('express');